Ravoxsg/MiddleSum/README.md

 ## Citation

-If you find our paper or this project helps your research, please kindly consider citing our paper in your publication.
+If you find any of this useful, please kindly consider citing our paper in your publication.

 ```
 @article{ravaut2023context,